hullerob/kicoll/README.md

     cd documents/somedir
     echo 'My New Collection' > .collection.name
+    echo 'Second Collection' >> .collection.name

-This will put everything in directory and subdirectories to collection.
+This will put everything in directory and subdirectories to collections in file.
+One collection per line, empty lines are ignored.
-Only first line is considered.
+If there is other `.collection.name` deeper in directory tree, that one takes precedence.

 ## Why